-- ensuring that roles and responsibilities of the parties involved in the research and any delegation by the sponsor of its tasks are agreed and documented; - d. ensuring adequate provision is made for insurance or indemnity to cover liabilities which may arise in relation to the design, management and conduct of the research project; and - e. ensuring appropriate arrangements are made for making information about the research publicly available before it starts (unless a deferral is agreed by or on behalf of the research ethics committee); agreeing appropriate arrangements for making data and tissue accessible, with adequate consent and privacy safeguards, in a timely manner after it has finished; and ensuring arrangements for information about the findings of the research to be made available, including, where appropriate, to participants; - f. ensuring that, where expected or required, the research has approval from a research ethics committee and any other relevant approval bodies before it begins; - g. verifying that regulatory and practical arrangements are in place, before permitting the research to begin in a safe and timely manner; - h. putting and keeping in place arrangements for adequate finance and management of the research project, including its competent risk management and data management; - i. ensuring that effective procedures and arrangements are kept in place and adhered to for reporting (e.g. progress reports, safety reports) and for monitoring the research, including its conduct and the ongoing suitability of the approved proposal or protocol in light of adverse events or other developments. - 9.11.
-Sponsors of clinical trials of investigational medicinal products have particular legal duties see www.hra.nhs.uk/planning-and-improving-research/research-planning/roles-and-responsibilities/ for details. - 9.12.
+- g. verifying that regulatory and practical arrangements are in place, before permitting the research to begin in a safe and timely manner; - h. putting and keeping in place arrangements for adequate finance and management of the research project, including its competent risk management and data management; - ensuring that effective procedures and arrangements are kept in place and adhered to for reporting (e.g. progress reports, safety reports) and for monitoring the research, including its conduct and the ongoing suitability of the approved proposal or protocol in light of adverse events or other developments. - 9.11.
+Sponsors of clinical trials of investigational medicinal products have particular legal duties see the HRA Planning and Improving Research page for details. - 9.12.
 Universities and colleges should accept the role of sponsor for all educational research conducted by their own students, unless the student is employed by a health or social care provider that prefers to take on this role.
-Sponsors of educational research should ensure that supervisors can and do carry out the
+Sponsors of educational research should ensure that supervisors can and do carry out the activities involved in fulfilling this role.
+Where the academic supervisor cannot adequately satisfy the sponsor's oversight responsibilities due to location or expertise, the sponsor should agree co-supervision arrangements with a local care practitioner.